Quick Answer

 Month 6

-At The Anchor, our wet sales profit increased 40% without serving a single extra customer.
+At The Anchor, our wet sales profit improved without serving a single extra customer.
 Same footfall, transformed margins.
-The coffee machine paid for itself in three weeks.
+The coffee machine paid for itself quickly.
 The cocktail training took one afternoon.
 The premium spirits were already on our shelf - we just started talking about them.

 Common Objections Solved